D-Pagey/Calculator/README.md

 - [x] I can keep chaining mathematical operations together until I hit the equal button, and the calculator will tell me the correct output.

-This is the 1st of the Advanced Front End projects on FreeCodeCamp and it involved working with more user inputs than prior projects.
-In the future, I would like to come back to this project and restyle it, maybe add some animations for the buttons as well as have slightly different styles for different devices.
-Overall, this was a really interesting and challenging project.
+The Reactifying of this Calculator projects wasn't too difficult.
+The main issue has only been around the code getting verbose.
+I need to refactor and tidy it up as I feel like it's a bit of a mess at the moment.
+I've hit all the user stories but I do need to come back to this project and sort out all the improvements.

 **Improvements:**
 - Fix the ::backdrop CSS element on the Dialog element.
 It works in the vanilla JS version but not in the React version.
-- DRY on the number buttons
+- DRY on the number buttons.
-- Organise the components better
+- Organise the components better.
+- Restyle the calculator.

 **Getting Started:**
  1. Run: `npm install`